Roebuck, Dublin: Victorian remodelling

 The estate was acquired by the Westby family in 1856 who further developed the current castle building in what was then a fashionable neo-gothic style.
 In the 1870s Edward Perceval Westby is recorded as owning 67 acres in the area.
 He was High Sheriff of Clare in 1854.
 The three-storey Victorian Gothic porch with a battlemented gable was added around 1874 while there was said to have been a greenhouse added by Richard Turner at some stage in the 19th century.

 Francis Vandeleur Westby died on 19 September 1930 while his wife Louie died later at the house on 27 May 1943.

-The house was then sold at auction by Alan & Townsend and acquired by the Little Sisters of the Poor who owned the building until the 1980s.
+The house was then sold at auction by Alan & Townsend and was acquired by the Little Sisters of the Poor, who owned the building until the 1980s.

-In 1985, the Sister sold 10 acres around the castle to UCD for £800,000.
+In 1985, the Sisters sold 10 acres around the castle to UCD for £800,000.
 Later in 1986, UCD acquired the castle building and 10 acres for £620,000 and it was adapted for teaching.

-The building was used by the school of law until 2013 when a new dedicated Sutherland School of Law building was constructed closer to the main campus.
+The building was used by the school of law until 2013, when a new dedicated Sutherland School of Law building was constructed closer to the main campus.

+Later research

+In September 2026, research by University College Dublin architectural historian Tadhg O'Keeffe suggested that parts of the original medieval Roebuck Castle survive within the Victorian building.
+Previously believed to have been demolished during the 19th-century redevelopment, parts of the 13th-century castle were instead incorporated into the later structure, with its walls and architectural features concealed beneath plaster and its original courtyard still identifiable behind the house.